 McKeown, G. (2014).
 Essentialism: The disciplined pursuit of less (First Edition.).
 New York: Crown Business https://gregmckeown.com/book/

-• Consulting engagements to work side-by-side to implement the approach to create more focused, realistic plans and an ongoing system to adjust and stay on track
+• Consulting engagement to work side-by-side to create more focused, realistic plans and an ongoing system to adjust and stay on track